Current Client? Get 2026 Plan Help Here

 To stay enrolled in Part B, you must pay a monthly premium.
 That premium goes directly to Medicare—not your Advantage plan provider.

-So when you hear the term “low-premium” Advantage plan, it simply means the private insurance company may charge you a low premium in addition to what you already owe for Part B.
+So when you hear the term “low-premium” Advantage plan, it simply means the private insurance company may charge you a low premium for your Advantage Plan in addition to what you already owe for Part B.

 Why This Detail Matters